value

 It is possible to be on social media having a different approach, setting up a healthier environment based on quality and real connections, and being clear in your mind that you are playing a different game.

-Sustainability must pass through the re-education to the real value of products, quality, materials and skills of those who carry out the work.
-Understanding and respecting the craftsmanship, the workers and their rights.
+Sustainability must pass through a re-education on the real value of products, quality, materials and skills of those who carry out the work and bring them to life.
+It’s about understanding and respecting the craftsmanship, the workers and their rights.
+In fact, without this awareness, sustainability is just another empty promise.

-These values are the opposite of a fashion system that has taken fast food as a productive and consumption model.
+These values are the opposite of a fashion system that has adopted fast food as a productive and consumption model.
+A system churning out disposable goods at an unsustainable pace, prioritising speed and profit over quality and ethics.

-Since the explosion of fast fashion people have been pushed to buy disposable clothes.
-Now, how can they understand garments that have a totally different value?
+Since the explosion of fast fashion people have been conditioned to buy disposable clothes—pieces designed to be worn a few times and then discarded.
+Now, how can they truly understand garments that follow a completely different standard

 Self-education can make a difference.